Why Don’t Motorcycles Have Seatbelts?

 Toppling down?
 Your leg, for sure, is going to get crushed.

-You have not traveled 10 metres, your motorcycle will topple down or will crash into something.
+You have not traveled 10 meters, your motorcycle will topple down or will crash into something.

 If jumping off the motorcycle is the better alternative during a motorcycle crash, how about adding ejection seats in motorcycles which will eject the rider during a crash?